 Returning to the protagonist, under the gang’s dark influence, he became adamant that good guys never win, so he resolved to be a villain.
 He then chose to join the Axe Gang.
 As the plot of the movie unfolds, at the last moment in the battle between good and evil, Chow’s kindness finally overcame his evil nature.
 Disregarding his own personal safety, he resolutely withdrew from the gang.
 Holding on to his righteous thoughts, he fought the evil till the end, even to the point of being crippled and on the verge of death.

 The martial arts couple took Chow’s physical body back home and cared for him.
 They then discovered that Chow’s two energy channels “Ren and Du” became connected during the fight from the knocks and blows by the gang.
 In real life, according to what great qigong masters have undergone, when the two energy channels are connected, the result is that a person will achieve righteousness in mind and body.
 It was on account of this elevation to righteousness that Chow fought and subdued evil to the last.

-Getting back to the CCP Virus, it is spreading all over the world and is everywhere.
+Getting back to the CCP virus, it is spreading all over the world and is everywhere.
 It chases down people who have close links to the Chinese Communist Party, which is a terrible evil entity.
-Kung Fu Hustle reveals the hidden key — that to subdue evil we must awaken our conscience, think righteously, and do what is virtuous.
+Kung Fu Hustle reveals the hidden key — that to subdue evil, we must awaken our consciences, think righteously, and do what is virtuous.